-The Warp 9 ICS is a proprietary and extensible software system that enables catalogers and retailers to expand their operation to the Internet with minimal investment, overhead and risk.
+The Warp 9 ICS is a proprietary and extensible system that enables any business to expand its operation to the Internet with minimal investment, overhead and risk.
 A business does not need to invest in new hardware or software in order to utilize the Warp 9 ICS, because the product is offered as a fully managed online catalog solution that includes hosting at our datacenter.
 As a total solution, Warp 9 offers project management, development and integration into a customer's existing business processes.
-We charge our customers a monthly subscription fee to the Warp 9 ICS product using an application service provider ("ASP") model.
-There are various package levels for the Warp 9 ICS product.
-Customers pay anywhere from \$1,000/month to \$14,000/month depending on the size of their system configuration and monthly sales volume through ICS.
+Warp 9 has packaged the process and technology required for complete e-commerce site deployment and management.